-The PC Card slots can accommodate (at the same time) two Type I, two Type II or one Type III PC Card.
+If your computer has two PC Card slots, the PC Card slots can accommodate (at the same time) two Type I, two Type II or one Type III PC Card.
 These slots are compatible with Card Bus ports.

-Use the lower slot for PC Type III cards.
+If your computer has two PC Card slots, use the lower slot for PC Type III cards.

 Some PC Cards may require you to disable idle devices when using the PC Card.
 You can use Sony computer Setup to disable devices.

 Make sure you use the most recent software driver provided by the PC Card manufacturer.

 If an "!" mark appears on the Device Manager tab in the System Properties dialog box, remove the software driver and then reinstall it.

 You do not need to shut down the computer before inserting or removing a PC Card.